aryanpnd/kotlin-practice-university/readme.md

 This repository is licensed under the MIT License.
 Feel free to use the code for learning purposes, and give credit where it's due.

----

-This README now includes the information about the `pre-push` hook that deletes `.jar` files, ensuring your repository remains clean and free of compiled files.